iFi hip-dac 2 promises even better performance and full MQA decoding

-The original and rather splendid iFi hip-dac is one of iFi’s most popular portable USB DAC/headphone amps.
-Now, some 21 months after the original hip-dac launched, iFi has updated it – and not just with a new 'Sunset Orange' paint job either.
+The original and rather splendid hip-dac is one of iFi’s most popular portable USB DAC/headphone amps.
+Now, some 21 months after it launched, the company has updated it – and not just with a new 'Sunset Orange' paint job either.

-The inaugural hip-dac's 8-core XMOS chip, which processes the data received over USB, has been replaced by a new-generation 16-core XMOS processor, boasting double the clock speed and four times the memory.
-This chip was initially introduced to iFi’s latest DACs at higher price points, including the flagship iDSD Diablo, and is now trickling down to iFi’s entry-level devices, including the hip-dac 2.
+The inaugural hip-dac's 8-core XMOS chip, which processes the data received over USB, has been replaced by a new-generation 16-core XMOS chip that boasts double the clock speed and four times the memory.
+This processor was initially introduced to iFi’s higher-priced DACs, such as the flagship iDSD Diablo, but is now trickling down to iFi’s entry-level devices.

 Possibly the biggest draw of this new chip is that its enhanced processing power enables the hip-dac 2 to deliver full MQA decoding.
-To clarify: the complete ‘three unfold’ decoding process is performed internally, as opposed to just the final unfold in the manner of an MQA ‘renderer’ – the method which accounts for the vast majority of MQA-supporting DAC/headphone amps around the hip-dac 2’s price point, including the original hip-dac.
-This should make the hip-dac 2 an excellent shout for subscribers of Tidal’s Masters tier, which uses the MQA codec for its hi-res catalogue.
+To clarify: the complete ‘three unfold’ decoding process is performed internally, as opposed to just the final unfold in the manner of an MQA ‘renderer’ – the method undertaken by the original hip-dac, not to mention many rival DACs at its price point.
+This should make the hip-dac 2 an excellent shout for subscribers of Tidal’s Masters tier, which uses the MQA codec to facilitate its hi-res catalogue.

-The iFi hip-dac 2 also utilises a new version of iFi’s GMT (Global Master Timing) circuitry, featuring a new crystal clock.
-Here, extensive clock-locking promises to eradicate jitter (digital distortion), using iFi’s GMT femto-precision clocking system – upgraded in the hip-dac 2 – to maintain the integrity of the digital signal until conversion to analogue.
+The iFi hip-dac 2 also utilises an updated version of iFi’s GMT (Global Master Timing) circuitry, which features a new crystal clock that promises to further eradicate jitter in the digitial-to-analogue conversion process.

-Other than these changes, the hip-dac 2 retains all the features that made the original a five-star portable USB DAC/headphone amp, including the Burr-Brown DAC chip that iFi uses extensively in its products, meaning that hi-res PCM and DXD is supported at sampling rates up to 384kHz, alongside DSD from 2.8MHz to 12.4MHz (DSD64, 128 and 256).
+Other than these changes, the hip-dac 2 retains all the features found in the original, five-star portable USB DAC/headphone amp.
+That includes the Burr-Brown DAC chip, which supports PCM and DXD files at sampling rates up to 384kHz, alongside DSD from 2.8MHz to 12.4MHz (DSD64, 128 and 256).

-Thanks to the Burr-Brown chip’s True Native design, PCM and DSD take separate pathways too, thus enabling both to remain ‘bit-perfect’ in their native form right through to analogue conversion – not always the case with portable DAC/headphone amps.

-Either side of the hip-dac 2's rotary volume control, the pair of LEDs change colour to indicate the format and sampling rate of the digital audio being played.
+Either side of the hip-dac 2's rotary volume control, a pair of LEDs change colour to indicate the format and sampling rate of the audio file being played.

 The amp stage promises to deliver 400mW into a 32-ohm headphone load, ensuring compatibility with a wide range of headphone and earphone types with power to spare. iFi assures users that even high-impedance headphones are handled with ease, thanks to output voltage of 6.3V into 600 ohms (from the balanced output).

-XBass is another user-selectable feature – billed as a "sophisticated form of ‘bass boost’ that enhances low frequencies without muddying the midrange, particularly useful with earphones and open-back headphones that may lack deep bass".
-It operates entirely in the analogue domain rather than messing with the digital signal via DSP and may be switched in or out of the signal path.
+XBass is another user-selectable feature – billed as a "sophisticated form of ‘bass boost’ that enhances low frequencies without muddying the midrange".

-The hip-dac 2’s USB input handles audio data up to 32-bit/384kHz and supports the ‘SuperSpeed’ USB 3.0 standard, as well as USB 2.0.
-It is asynchronous, meaning that the data rate is regulated solely by the hip-dac 2’s specialised audio clock circuitry in a bid for accurate, jitter-free data transfer from the source device.

-Two outputs are provided: a 3.5mm socket for headphones with a single-ended cable/connector, and a 4.4mm Pentaconn output enabling headphones equipped with balanced connectivity to take full advantage of the hip-dac 2’s differential amp design.
-And remember, the 3.5mm output benefits from iFi’s proprietary S-Balanced circuitry, promising to cut crosstalk and related distortion in half when used with regular, single-ended headphone connections and especially beneficial with high-sensitivity in-ear monitors.
+Two outputs are provided: a 3.5mm socket, and a 4.4mm Pentaconn output that caters for headphones equipped with balanced connectivity (to take full advantage of the hip-dac 2’s differential amp design).

-The hip-dac 2’s 2200mAh battery should, says the company, last for 8-12 hours of playing time, depending on volume level and how power-hungry the connected headphones are.
+The hip-dac 2’s 2200mAh battery should, iFi says, last for eight to 12 hours of playing time, depending on volume level and how power-hungry the connected headphones are.
 It comes bundled with three USB cables: a USB-C OTG (On-The-Go) cable, ideal for connecting Android devices and PCs/Macs with USB-C ports; a USB-A cable; and a USB-A to USB-C charging cable.
 (The Apple Lightning to USB adapter required to connect iOS devices is purchased separately.)

-The iFi hip-dac 2 is available now In Sunset Orange at an RRP of £189, just £40 dearer than the initial launch price of the inaugural hip-dac (which is still available for £149 while stocks last).
-The hip-case is also available in Dove Grey for £29.
-When official pricing for the US, Australia and the rest of the world is known, we'll update this page.
+The iFi hip-dac 2 is available now at an RRP of £189 ($189).
+The inaugural hip-dac is still available for £149 ($169) while stocks last.
+The hip-case is priced £29 ($29).
+When official pricing for Australia and the rest of the world is known, we'll update this page.

 MORE: